 Regular screening can reduce the risk of death from this disease, as early-stage breast cancers are much easier to treat than more advanced cancers, and the survival rates are much higher.

 Breast cancer screening is usually done using mammography along with other testing as needed and recommended by your doctor.
 That said, mammograms aren’t perfect, and they can miss some signs of cancer or can detect signs that aren’t cancer (a false positive result).
 They may also find cancers that are very low risk, and which wouldn’t have caused any health problems if they weren’t found or treated.

 What Is the Best Age to Start Having Mammograms?

 Everybody is different, and there isn’t a universal age at which you are recommended to have your first breast cancer screening.

-Visit our NYC primary care clinic and meet our doctors.
+Visit our New York City primary care clinic and meet our doctors.
 They are among the top practitioners and best Manhattan doctors

 A mammogram only takes a few moments to complete, and although it may be momentarily uncomfortable as the breast tissue is squeezed between two plates, it shouldn’t feel painful.
 Monthly self-checks are also useful in detecting any changes to the breast tissue that could occur in between screenings.